 The 1098-T tuition statement form is a federal tax form that eligible students can use to claim federal tax credit under the American Opportunity Credit or the Lifetime Learning Credit.

 If you choose to receive your 1098-T online, then it will be available in eServices by January 31.
-We will not mail you a paper copy if you choose the online option.
 If you choose to receive your 1098-T by mail, then we will mail your paper copy by January 31.

-You will not receive a 1098-T if either of the following apply to you:
+You will not receive a 1098-T if any of the following apply to you:

 - You did not pay qualified educational expenses in the previous tax year